 Also included is an exploration of indigo, perhaps the world’s most unique dye.

 The workshop will cover cleaning and etching of both protein and cellulose fabrics and yarns.

 We will work with both extracts and raw materials; with single dyes, with blends of dyes and with overdye techniques to create palettes of natural dyes.

 You will learn about pH changes, creating color combinations with iron changes, indigo dyeing, and working with exhaust baths.

 The goal of this workshop is to achieve professional level dyeing, understand precision dyeing and how to repeat the colors you want.

 The workshop will progress through the creation of a large number of color swatches in a variety of fibers using both fabric and yarn.

 The use of indigo dye, or aizome, has a long and cherished history in Japan.
 The blue colours of Japanese textiles come from the leaves of the tade ai, a plant introduced to Japan from China in the 6th century.
 Shibori is a Japanese technique that uses manual resistance dyeing to make patterns on fabrics.

-Our classes focus on shibori techniques and the creation of indigo tubs.
+My classes focus on shibori techniques and the creation of indigo tubs.

 You will learn the history and a wide variety of Shibori techniques.
 We will discuss fabric selections and how to prepare your fabrics for dyeing.
 You will learn the traditional techniques of folding, twisting, sewing and compressing fabrics and using a tub of indigo.